Academic Appeals & Complaints

 Transfer of Credit Policies and Articulation Agreements

 Transfer students will receive an official transcript evaluation upon completion of the admissions process including submission of all official transcripts.
-Students may use the Transfer Evaluation System to get an idea of how their credits will transfer into Mississippi College.
+Students may use the Transfer Evaluation System to get an idea of how their credits will transfer to Mississippi College.
 The Registrar's Office has the final word on official evaluations.

 For graduate students, up to six hours of transfer credit may be accepted with the approval of the program advisor and the graduate dean.